RaphHaddad/blog/content/post/monorepositories-in-azure-devops.md

 ## Checking history

-Developers often need to check the change log of a particular code base.
+Developers often need to check the change log of a particular code-base.
 In a monorepository setup, this can be achieved by using the `git log` command followed by the code-base that is being examined.